Careers Post 16+

 Attend careers fairs in your school and local area.
 There are many opportunities to meet with employers and training providers.
 Look out for information in school about these events.

-Contact Mrs Whittaker, in the MEC office, for assistance with research and job opportunities.
+Contact Mrs Whittaker, Careers Leader on firstname.lastname@example.org , for assistance with research and job opportunities.

 Oxme.info Created by Oxfordshire County Council, this website is specifically for young people.
 It offers information and advice on areas of Health, Life, Learning and Employment within the local area including apprenticeships.
 There is also a ‘Live Chat’ facility with qualified advisers

 - Target Careers